John Stanley – 26th September1355

 Theirry frowned and took a deep drink.
 He half closed his eyes.
 ‘I think I am doing you a favour John.
 Look, it does not matter whether you are your Queen’s bodguard or her lover.
 She is a Cathar and she will always life in a Cathar society.
 She is beautiful so there will always be a man making a suit for her affection.
 There will be times when she is lonly and craving affection, when she will give one of them her favour.

 In fact you are lucky.
 She is so beautiful that there will always be the best of men searching for her affection.
-She will never have to settle for anything but the best, and do you know something, she has good taste and has chosen you as a long term companion.
+She will never have to settle for anything but the best, and do you know something, she has good taste and it looks very much to me as if she has chosen you as a long term companion.
 That means that you are one of the best.’

-John winced.
+John jumped and moved his knee.
+He winced and narrowed his eyes.
 ‘Well thank you, but does this mean I must always be looking over my shoulder… for you? for others?’

 He stood up ‘ Come, I have said too much.
 I think we should be moving.’